Skip to main content

 Brake Rotor Replacement in San Mateo, CA

-Rotor thickness measured with a micrometer first.
-Past spec — replace.
-In spec — resurface.
-Photo of the gauge reading on your phone.
+Rotor thickness measured with a micrometer first — and we show you the reading.
+We don't resurface rotors: modern ones are too thin to cut safely, so worn means replace.
+Photo of the gauge on your phone.
 From $279 paired with pads.

-Rotors don't last forever.
-Heat cycles, brake pad pressure, and Bay Area stop-and-go traffic eventually wear them under minimum thickness or warp them out of true.
-Beacon Auto Care in San Mateo measures rotor thickness with a micrometer on every brake job and compares to the manufacturer's discard spec.
-That's the only real way to call it.
+Rotors don't last forever — and modern ones wear out sooner than they used to.
+To shave weight and hit fuel-economy targets, automakers now build rotors thinner than the cast-iron rotors of years past, so a lot of them sit near their limit by the first pad change.
+Heat cycles, brake pad pressure, and Bay Area stop-and-go traffic do the rest.
+Beacon Auto Care in San Mateo measures rotor thickness with a micrometer on every brake job and compares it to the manufacturer's discard spec — that's the only real way to call it.
+Rotor work is one piece of our full brake repair service in San Mateo.

 Signs You Need Rotor Replacement